 Although both SSDI and SSI are administered through the SSA and pay monthly benefits, these programs have many important differences.
-Understanding how these two programs work can help you make an informed decision about which is best for your specific situation.
+Understanding how SSDI vs. SSI are different, and how these two programs work can help you make an informed decision about which is best for your specific situation.

 Many people who are eligible for SSI benefits may also be entitled to SSDI benefits.
 The reverse may also be true for individuals whose SSDI benefits do not exceed the SSI income amount.
 SSI benefits are limited to individuals who are disabled, blind, or at least 65 years old and who have limited resources and assets.

 Both benefits follow the same 5-step sequential evaluation process to determine whether you are disabled.
 However, unlike SSDI benefits, applicants for SSI do not have to prove that they worked a certain number of years or that they earned credits in order to be eligible.
 Instead, individuals simply need to demonstrate that they fit the criteria (blind, disabled or aged, plus limited income and assets) to qualify for SSI benefits.
 On the other hand, applicants for SSDI do not need to prove that their income (except from work) or assets fall below a certain threshold.

 The medical standards for disability are generally the same for individuals aged 18 or older for SSI and SSDI.
 Both applicants for SSI and SSDI have to prove that they are unable to work due to their disability.

 While children with disabilities are eligible for SSI benefits under different income standards, only adults can receive SSDI benefits.
 However, a dependent — such as a surviving spouse with a disability or a child (including an adult child with a disability) — may receive SSDI benefits in certain circumstances.
 Surviving spouses who are over 60 can qualify for benefits even if they do not have a disability.